Also known as: Developmental milestones record - 3 to 6 years

 - Discipline should give the preschooler chances to make choices and face new challenges, while maintaining clear limits.
 Structure is important for the preschooler.
 Having a daily routine (including age-appropriate chores) can help a child feel like an important part of the family and enhance self-esteem.
 The child may need reminders and supervision to finish chores.
 Recognize and acknowledge when the child behaves, or does a chore correctly or without extra reminders.
 Take the time to note and reward good behaviors.

-- When a child is starting school, parents should keep in mind that there can be big differences among children ages 5 - 6 in terms of attention span, reading readiness, and fine motor skills.
+- When a child is starting school, parents should keep in mind that there can be big differences among children ages 5 to 6 in terms of attention span, reading readiness, and fine motor skills.
 Both the overly anxious parent (concerned about the slower child's abilities) and the overly ambitious parent (pushing skills to make the child more advanced) can harm the child's normal progress in school.

 All children develop a little differently.
 If you are concerned about your child's development, talk to your child's health care provider.